Placeholder-Software/Dissonance/docs/Tutorials/Custom-Networking.md

     //Sanity check the channel configuration set in the inspector
     //... << Removed code for simplicity of example >>

     // HLAPI requires a message handler for every type code.
-Register one which just discards packets while Dissonance is _not_ running.
+    //Register one which just discards packets while Dissonance is _not_ running.
     NetworkServer.RegisterHandler(TypeCode, NullMessageReceivedHandler);

     // Don't forget to call base.Initialize!